QuaSi-Software/Documentation/docs/changing_documentation.md

 2. Construct the environment with `virtualenv venv`.
 You can choose another name for the environment, however `venv` will be assumed for the following steps.
 3. Activate the environment with `.\venv\Scripts\activate` on Windows or `source ./venv/bin/activate` on Linux.
 This step has to be done every time you want to use the project.
 The environment stays active in your terminal session as indicated by the prefix `(venv)` at the start of the command line prompt.
 You can deactivate the environment at any time by closing the session or use the `deactivate` command, which is only available while an environment is active.

-### 3. Install necessary python packages to run the documentation
+### 3. Install required python packages to run the documentation
 Install the python package `mkdocs`, `pymdown-extensions` and `python-markdown-math` with `pip install mkdocs pymdown-extensions python-markdown-math` in the python terminal.

 ### 4. Run the generation of the documentation